rapid7/insightconnect-plugins/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in making InsightConnect a better security orchestration tool.
+Thank you for your interest in improving InsightConnect!
+Please review our [Code of Conduct] before making contributions.
 Before you get started, review our [Code of Conduct].

 There are multiple ways to help beyond just writing code: